marinegenomicslab/FloridaBass_EpigeneticAgeing/README.md

 ## Associated data can be found in the "Data" folder, including:
 - "RADmeth_treated_filtered.zip" contains methylated and total read counts for all individuals and all CpG sites post-filtering for depth and coverage.
-- "Metadata.csv" contains the metadata associated with all individuals included in the present study (including sample IDs and dates of birth).
+- "Metadata.csv" contains the metadata associated with all individuals included in the present study (including sample IDs and otolith-derived ages).

 ## Associated code can be found in the "Scripts" folder, including: